mstksg/inCode/copy/entries/machines-1.md

 This property --- that the states of these types of machines are hidden from the world --- is actually going to be very useful.
 Like I said before, every machine can really be considered self-contained.
-This is unlike using a State monad-based loop, where all internal states are more or less freely viewable manipulatable by anyone.
+This is unlike using a State monad-based loop, where all internal state is more or less freely viewable manipulatable by anyone.
 Here, every machine is truly its own little world.

 In fact, because the type of the state is unknown and unpredictable...even if